-MEA Weekend isn’t that far away, so if you like to plan ahead Family Fun Twin Cities has compiled a list for you to use as a starting point for this fabulous, fall four-day weekend.
+MEA Weekend is on the horizon, so if you like to plan ahead Family Fun Twin Cities has compiled a list for you to use as a starting point for this fabulous, fall four-day weekend.
 If you plan more spur of the moment like me, these options will be on our October Family Events & Activities Guide for quick access.

 1) Be a farmer for the day

-Meet farm animals, make a farm-fresh snack, and create a wool keepsake to take home.
+Meet farm animals, whip up a fresh snack, and create a wool craft.
 Stay for an hour or the whole day!
-Bring a lunch if desired.
+We recommend bringing a lunch.

 2) Pick your pumpkin – plus more fun fall festivities, many with special MEA hours!

 Afton Apple Orchard | Hastings

 MEA hours & activities: Open daily 10am-6pm, $4-$5/pp. Admission includes hay rides when available, use of play equipment, a straw mountain and tire hill and petting farm.
 Afton’s giant corn maze is open Thurs-Sun of MEA from noon-6pm and costs $7-$9/pp. Take a hayride to the pumpkin patch to pick-your-own and call (651) 436-8385 to check the status of apple picking.

 Barten Pumpkins | New Prague